p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

  <i>Pro Tip :-
 <br>#For new product, measure adoption as number of users using the product and active users<br>
-#For measuring engagement use #per active users as base than just #users</i>
+#For measuring engagement use #active users as the base than just #users</i>

 <p style="color: #EA2F65"> <b>Step 10) Summarize</b></p>

-Finally, outline your approach, beginning with the problem and ending with your recommendation based on the essential criteria you selected.
+Finally, outline your approach, beginning with the problem and ending with your recommendation based on the key criteria you selected.

 <i>Pro Tip :- <br>
  #Use STAR to summarize - Situation, Task, Action, Results</i>

 	COMMON MISTAKES :-
-	Not asking enough questions to ensure common ground on product, users No mission alignment of company and product
-	No structure to problem solving
+	Not asking enough questions to ensure common ground on product, users Lack of mission alignment between company and product Lack of structure in problem solving
 	Incomplete or no user journey
-	Poor customer segmentation - too much time, using only age Prioritising users, pain points, or solutions without proper reasoning No connection between Goal-User-Painpoint-Solution
+	Poor customer segmentation - overly detailed, just age-based Prioritising users, pain points, or solutions without proper reasoning No connection between Goal-User-Painpoint-Solution
-	No tradeoffs or counter metrics
-	Not clarifying #events or #unique customers in metrics Too long a summary
+	No tradeoffs or counter metrics for the recommended solution Not clarifying #events or #unique customers in metrics Too long a summary

 <i>Expert Tip :-
 <br>#Break the structure and pattern wherever you can.
-Make it customized </i>
+Customize it. </i>

 Image Credits :-  *Cover photo:*   <a href="https://vladimirkush.com/departure-of-the-winged-ship" target="_blank">Painting 'Departure of the Winged Ship by Vladimirkush'</a>